 - For information on Wisconsin's rare plants, contact:

 - Kevin Doyle

-Hairy-jointed Meadow-parsnip (Thaspium barbinode), a State Endangered plant, is found in open woods and woodland edges, often with dolomite near the surface.
+Hairy Meadow Parsnip (Thaspium chapmanii), a Wisconsin Endangered plant, is found in open woods and woodland edges, often with dolomite near the surface.
 Blooming occurs early May through late June; fruiting occurs early June through late October.
 The optimal identification period for this species is early June through late September.

-Synonyms: Ligusticum barbinode, Thaspium barbinode var. angustifolium, T. barbinode var. chapmanii, T. chapmanii
+Synonyms: Ligusticum barbinode, Thaspium barbinode var. angustifolium, T. barbinode var. chapmanii, T. barbinode

 - Flower characteristics: Pale yellow or cream-colored; bractlets linear, acute, 1 to 4 mm.